Social Selling In The Digital Age

 I certainly do and here is why: as modern consumers how we buy has drastically changed.

-There is no longer a need to hear about why something is worth the purchase.
-Most modern consumers are not willing to listen to a long phone presentation describing the product.
-In the modern age, people want VISUALS, simply put, we respond better to social media with carefully curated content to explain exactly what we need, before imparting with our hard-earned cash.
+Your task as a modern day sales person is to get the WIIFM (What’s In It For Me) straight – period.
+Most modern consumers are not willing to sit through a laundry list of facts and figures about your product or service.
+In the modern age, people want BENEFITS & PROOF.
+Simply put, we respond better to marketing and sales messages, with carefully curated content to explain exactly what your product or service does, what it has done for others and most importantly – what will it do for me, before imparting with our hard-earned cash.
 So how do savvy modern marketing or sales professionals overcome the challenges that have been imposed by the digital age to fill the pipeline and close more business?

 This part of the sales process has never changed.
 When it comes to selling and marketing a product or service understanding the customers’ wants and needs should be at the top of your list.
 A great way to truly understand the customer is by creating a buyer persona: “for each buyer persona profile, we want to know as much as we can about a group of people.
 What are their goals and aspirations?
 What are their problems?
 What media do they rely on for answers to problems?
 How can we reach them?
 We want to know, in detail, the things that are important for each buyer persona.
 What words and phrases do the buyers use?
 What sorts of images and multimedia appeal to each?”
 THE NEW RULES OF MARKETING AND PR, by David Meerman Scott.